A Jurisdictional ESG Framework

 Note: these lists continually grow and are subject to change.

-These strategic investments will diversify our economy, reduce emissions and improve energy security.
+These strategic focus areas will diversify our economy, reduce emissions and improve energy security.

 Leading the world in the development and deployment of a hydrogen economy that leverages our competitive advantages to build clean energy solutions and develop export capacity.